cbrennanpoole/preamble-project/README.md

 3. Dribbble extends an invite.
 (From Chief of Dribbble Zack Onisko renowned growth-hacker).
 4. SXSW 2020 Pitch Eval squad takes a 2nd look, with 3 more sets of fresh eyes joing in the judging.
 (FAITH).

+#### 25 Dec, 2019
+1. CB Rank 2,218 MADE GOAL
+2. Chasing the Wind | Linkedin has seen 4,000% Growth
+3. Work continues (Holidays hampered also had been out-of-pocket past two weeks working with a Home Builder and discussing an actionable path for potential employees starting first day out.

+#### 4 Jan, 2020
+1. CB Rank as high as 1,818 (no more self-promo).
+2. FAILED to make SXSW 2020 Pitch
+3. Project is not over, but is being shelved to attain gainful employment for indeterminable amount of time.

 ### Intellectual Property of Chasing the Wind, LLC
 ---